Rare Rhesus Phenotypes and Their Significance

 In This Article

-While common Rhesus phenotypes are well understood, rare variants present unique challenges in transfusion medicine.
-These phenotypes, occurring in less than 1 in 1000 individuals, can complicate blood matching and require specialized management strategies.
-Understanding these rare variants is crucial for ensuring safe transfusions and managing complex cases.
+Common Rhesus phenotypes are well understood, but rare variants present real challenges in transfusion medicine.
+Occurring in fewer than 1 in 1000 individuals, they can complicate blood matching and call for specialised management.

 ⚠️ Critical Alert for Rare Phenotypes